unity-game-framework/ugf-kernel/readme.md

 ## How to Install

-Read about how to install any project from the `Unity Game Framework` registry: [Install Project][4].
+Read about how to install any project from the `Unity Game Framework` organization: [Install Project][4].

 ---
 > Unity Game Framework | Copyright 2019